adrianostanley/wc-picturecoupon-plugin/README.md

 ### Formatting defaults

-To make sure my code was in compliance with some SkyVerge patterns, I tried to make its structure close to The official SkyVerge WooCommerce plugin framework code as well as the Jilt for WooCommerce plugin.
+To make sure my code complied with some SkyVerge standards, I tried to make its structure close to some SkyVerge WooCommerce plugins code, like Jilt.

 ### Class loading

 In my initial development, I was using Composer autoload to load classes.
-During some refactoring and to make sure I was following the same intention of follow SkyVerge standards, I've decided to load them inside the `WCPC_Loader`.
+During some refactoring and to make sure I was in the right direction of following SkyVerge standards, I've decided to load them inside the `WCPC_Loader`.
 For a bigger plugin with a higher number of classes, I would reconsider the autoload standards.